Friday, January 25, 2013

 Method:

-2. If one of $f(x) is 0, we stop.
-If not, solve for its midpoint $md = \frac{x_1+x_2}{2}$ and its $f(md)$.
+1. Choose two points x1 and x2.
+Solve for f(x1) and f(x_2).2.Ifoneoff(x) is 0, we stop.
+If not, solve for its midpoint md=x1+x22 and its f(md).

-3. If $f(md)=0$, we stop.
-If not, replace one of the two points $x_1$ and $x_2$ with $md$ of the same sign.
+3. If f(md)=0, we stop.
+If not, replace one of the two points x1 and x2 with md of the same sign.

 4. Continue steps 2 and 3 and stop only when f(x)=0.